ghi-electronics/Documentation/software/tinyclr/tutorials/user-interface.md

 }
 ```

-## Button
+### Button

-Buttons are a good place for user input.
-The button needs a child, typically text.
-Buttons also have `Click` event to handle the user input.
+Buttons are simple controls that accept user input in the form of a click, which in embedded devices is usually a finger tap on a touch screen.
+The button needs a child, typically text, which describes the button's function.
+Buttons have a `Click` event to respond to user input.

 ```csharp
 private static UIElement Elements() {